PaulTR/fb-extensions-qrcode/README.md

 This extension will operate with the following project IAM roles:

-* datastore.user (Reason: Allows the extension to write sentiment data to Cloud Firestore.)
+* datastore.user (Reason: Allows the extension to write QR code data to Cloud Firestore.)
+* storage.objectAdmin (Reason: Allows the extension to create, delete, and modify data in  Firebase Cloud Storage.)